binkley/kotlin-dice/README.md

 [_Dice Expression Syntax_](#dice-expression-syntax) and
 [_Examples_](#examples), below, for more interesting expressions.

 Try `./roll --demo` for a demonstration, or `./roll --demo --verbose` to see more in how dice expressions work.
-Running `./roll` prompts presents you an interactive prompt for entering and evaluating dice expressions.
+Running `./roll` presents you an interactive prompt for entering and evaluating dice expressions.

 ## Table of contents